-Testosterone is approved for the treatment of hypogonadism due to known diseases of the testes, pituitary and hypothalamus.
-Although its use was never approved by the FDA for any treatment other than to treat men who have medical conditions resulting in lower testosterone than normal, use of the therapy is increasing.
-Some doctors are quick to prescribe testosterone to middle-aged men complaining of symptoms including loss of energy and libido – so much in fact, there were over 5.3 million prescriptions written for these drugs in 2011 alone.
+Testosterone is approved for the treatment of hypogonadism due to known diseases of the testes, pituitary, and hypothalamus.
+Although its use was never approved by the FDA for any treatment other than to treat men who have medical conditions resulting in lower testosterone than normal, the use of the therapy is increasing.
+Some doctors are quick to prescribe testosterone to middle-aged men complaining of symptoms including loss of energy and libido – so much, in fact, there were over 5.3 million prescriptions written for these drugs in 2011 alone.
 Sales in 2012 reached nearly $2 billion.

 Testosterone drugs currently carry no mention of an increased cardiac risk in their advertising materials; however, this may soon change as the FDA announced a few weeks ago that it is investigating potential testosterone therapy risks.
 Many men who have experienced problems are already considering filing a lawsuit, so assuming the FDA’s investigation will result in some sort of required warning, we anticipate the lawsuits to be filed at an alarming rate.

 If you suspect that you or a loved one has had an adverse reaction to any of these medications, contact our attorneys to find out more as our attorneys are currently reviewing potential lawsuits.
 If you any concerns, or believe you may have a case, call our attorneys at 1.800.553.8082 or online here.